waneya/Approx-Q-Learning-Based-Multi-Agent-Pacman/2_2_approach_Heuristic_Search_Algorithms.md

 # AI Method 2 - Heuristic search algorithms

 There are certain features utilised within the approximate Q-learning approach that would require costly search calculations to achieve a true value representation.
 And so, heuristic functions must be used to approximate values.
-However this must be done carefully as ill-defined heuristics in this case of the pacman game and our agents could lead to sub-optimal and adverse behaviour.
+However this must be done carefully as ill-defined (i.e. unadmissible) heuristics in this pacman game could lead to sub-optimal and adverse agent actions taken, as features would be estimated improperly.

+In the case of

 # Table of Contents
 - [Governing Strategy Tree](#governing-strategy-tree)